Auliʻi Cravalho: Career

 As a 14-year-old high school freshman, Cravalho was cast as the title character in the 2016 animated movie Moana.
 She has stated that she was initially not going to audition for the role because "there were already so many great submissions that [she] didn't think [she] needed to try out".
-However, a talent agent in Oahu discovered her through a charity video contest and brought her to Los Angeles to audition for the role.
+However, a talent agent in Oʻahu discovered her through a charity video contest and brought her to Los Angeles to audition for the role.
 Casting director Rachel Sutton has stated that Cravalho was the last person to audition out of hundreds of actresses.

 In February 2017, it was announced that she had been cast in the pilot for the NBC drama Rise, which was ordered to series on May 4, 2017.
 The series premiered on March 13, 2018, but NBC cancelled the series on May 15, 2018, due to low ratings.
 In May 2017, she sang the national anthem at the National Memorial Day Concert.
 In November 2017, Cravalho announced she was going to reprise her role as Moana in the first Hawaiian language–dubbed Disney film.
 The dubbed Moana premiered on June 10, 2018.

 On November 5, 2019, Cravalho portrayed Ariel in ABC's The Little Mermaid Live!, a live-action concert rendition of The Little Mermaid.
 In 2020, she starred in All Together Now, directed by Brett Haley for Netflix.
 Cravalho has twice performed as guest narrator at Disney's Candlelight Processional at Walt Disney World, in 2018 and 2021.